endixk/ezaai/README.md

-# fastAAI: A Pipeline for High Throughput Calculation of Prokaryotic Average Amino Acid Identity
+# EzAAI: A Pipeline for High Throughput Calculation of Prokaryotic Average Amino Acid Identity
 ## Introduction
-fastAAI is a suite of workflows for improved AAI calculation performance along with the novel module that provides hierarchical clustering analysis and dendrogram representation.
+EzAAI is a suite of workflows for improved AAI calculation performance along with the novel module that provides hierarchical clustering analysis and dendrogram representation.

 ## Requirements
 ### Prodigal